The Rebellion That Got Ratio'd — Modern Paraphrase | nocap.bible

 The Concubines' Tragic Fate 💔

 This is one of those passages that sits heavy.
 These women did nothing wrong, but they bore the consequences of other people's power plays.
-David's provision shows responsibility, but their confinement shows how deeply ripples outward.
-Innocent people get caught in the fallout of someone else's choices, and not every story has a clean resolution. 💔
+David's shows responsibility, but their confinement shows how deeply ripples outward.
+Innocent people get caught in the fallout of someone else's choices, and not every story has a resolution. 💔

 Amasa Fumbles the Timeline ⏰